bldevries/blackhole_geodesic_calculator/README.md

 * For a tutorial and example on how to use curvedpy see: [Curvedpy_tutorial_and_examples.ipynb](tutorials/Curvedpy_tutorial_and_examples.ipynb) (coming soon!)

 ### Installation
-Net avaliable yet, coming soon
+Not avaliable yet, coming soon